nventive/DotNet.Backend.Template/README.md

 #### Console app

-When using the `--console` option, 2 projects are added to the solution:
+When using the `--Console` option, 2 projects are added to the solution:

 - `Console`: a .NET Core console application
   - Organized around the Command pattern using [`CommandLineUtils`](https://github.com/natemcmaster/CommandLineUtils)